How to Apply for a Passport

-Irish citizens who have previously held an Irish Passport can now apply for their Passport Book and/or Card online.
+Irish citizens who have previously held an Irish Passport must renew their Passport Book or Passport Card using Passport Online.

 If you are resident in Shanghai, Jiangsu, Jiangxi, Zhejiang or Anhui, you should submit an APS2 application form to the Consulate General of Ireland in Shanghai.